Introduction & Blog Inauguration

 Answer to Ronald Hutton

-"How to Succeed through Sucking Up"
+Dr. Ronald "Smithers" Hutton "How to Succeed through Sucking Up" |

 Perhaps the finest contemporary example of the sycophantic approach to Pagan and Neo-Pagan historical research is Dr. Ronald Hutton, who by sucking up to the academy has managed to become Head of Subject in History at the University in Bristol.
 Dr. Hutton's conclusions and pronouncements in his 1999 tome, Triumph of the Moon, are politically correct through and through, debunking the historical claims of Wicca in the UK.
 Sadly, however, in his zeal for academic approval, Dr. Hutton abandoned the rigors of historical research to make wild pronouncements on the history of other European Pagan traditions as well.
 This has led, on the one hand, to Dr. Hutton being embraced with acclaim by the academy in the UK, but on the other hand unfortunately also to a pervasive and tenacious myth that all contemporary Paganism is but Neo-Pagan revival.

-winner of the Waylon Smithers Jr. Award
+Dr. Ronald Hutton winner of the Waylon Smithers Jr. Award for Triumph of the Moon, 1999 |

 The recent book by independent Pagan researcher, Ben Whitmore, Trials of the Moon, has gone far to reveal the holes in the scholarly tapestry presented by Hutton in his monumental tome, Triumph of the Moon.
 What Whitmore does not analyze or expose, however, is the role played by the academic cancer responsible for Hutton's politically correct, yet abysmally inaccurate, pronouncements.
 Thankfully, Whitmore's book has signalled the start gun of a lively discussion reexamining the factual accuracy of many of Hutton's pronouncements that have remained unchallenged for over a decade.